Shengdiyage-agricultural-intl-corp/JINKELOID/README.md

 Welcome to VERRICKT's KELALIST
 =================

-Hey,there .
+Hey,there.
 I'm Verrickt.
-I love music, Vocaloid and especially ,Jinkela.
+I love music, Vocaloid and especially, Jinkela.

 The reason I make this this repository is that I want to make all songs I love a Jinkela version.